This is a tutorial series that's cumulative in nature. To start from the beginning, start here.

 - I need to pay my bill

 - Can I pay off my statement balance?

 Step 6: Link the intent to a Make Payment dialog

 With the "Make Payment" intent configured, let’s return to Conversation Builder and use the intent to trigger a new dialog.

-- Select the bot you previously created.
+- In the dashboard, select the bot you previously created.

-Create a new regular dialog named "Make Payment".
+Create a new regular dialog named "Make Payment."